Happy International Yoga Day! Celebrated on the 21st June every year, this day honours the importance of yoga in everyday life.

 Because yoga involves a lot of stretching, you will notice a change in your posture for the better.
 Yoga improves your posture and straightens out your spine so you can tune into your body and correct yourself when you feel as though you’re out of line.

 It doesn’t matter how flexible you are – anyone can start doing yoga and build on their flexibility.
-Practising yoga increases your balance and flexibility, meaning that you will be able to build your flexibility over time.
+Practicing yoga increases your balance and flexibility, meaning that you will be able to build your flexibility over time.
 You’ll soon be able to move your body and pose in ways you didn’t know were possible, which is so rewarding!

 Yoga involves a lot of breathing and focusing on the breath, which is good for grounding the mind and releasing stress.
 It’s also helpful to adopt breathing techniques in day-to-day life, helping you when things get tough.
 Breathing and creating mental space means that you’ll approach difficult situations in a better way and with clarity.